ivedants/Interactive-Multimedia-Interface-for-a-Museum-Exhibit-of-Renaissance-Musical-Instruments/README.md

 The other way is to download the Adobe XD file in this repository and run it on your local machine.

 **NOTE:** In order to access all the audio features of this project, you will be required to log in to your Adobe Account.
+Feel free to reach out to ivedantshrivastava@gmail.com for any doubts or suggestions regarding this project.

 ## Introduction